Environmental Politics & Policies

-What Is The Course About? / How To Get A Good Grade / Exams / Books / Participation / The Paper
+Contents: What Is The Course About? / How To Get A Good Grade / Exams / Books / Participation / The Memo / Detailed Course Schedule

-Detailed Course Schedule / Environmental Politics Websites / Critical Thinking Skills / Environmental Politics Bibliography
+/ Environmental Policy & Politics Websites / How to Be Fair Minded About Politics & Policy / Environmental Politics Bibliography

-This course has two goals.
-Our first goal is to understand the most important environmental controversies, primarily in the United States, and way governments have responded to environmental problems.
-Topics include water and air pollution, population growth, energy, global warming, solid and hazardous waste, endangered species, and international environmental cooperation.
-Our second goal is to build analytical and problem-solving skills.
-Political science is a discipline that analyzes the way that groups of people work out problems when they disagree about values and are uncertain about facts.
-Environmental issues offer a great way to explore the way that the United States engages in this kind of problem solving.
-Environmental problems involve ideological, partisan, class, ethnic, and gender conflicts.
-They also involve great uncertainty about causes, effects, and risk.
-If you understand environmental problem solving in the United States, then, you will have a better understanding of solving other kinds of problems.
+Our course has two goals.
+First, we have to understand the facts about key environmental controversies and the way American government has responded to them.
+Topics include environmental ideas, land use, energy, water and air pollution, environmental justice, climate change, solid and hazardous waste, endangered species, population growth, and international environmental co-operation.
+The second goal is to build problem solving skills by applying them to these difficult problems.
+Political science analyzes the way that groups of people work out problems when they disagree about values and are uncertain about facts.
+Environmental issues offer a great way to explore our different standpoints, and the way try to solve our common problems together.
+United States, then, you will have a better understanding of solving other kinds of problems.

-By the end of the course, then, you should have (1) mastered a body of basic information about environment issues and policies, and (2) a better command of the problem-solving skills used to make public policy.
-To measure your achievement, the course includes extensive class discussion, three examinations, quizzes, and a final paper.
+By the end of the course, then, you should have (1) mastered a body of basic information about environment issues and policies, and (2) a better command of the problem-solving skills used to make public policy, including standpoints, priorities, the issue-attention cycle, purity versus pragmatism, the separation of powers, federalism, and elections.
+To measure your achievement, the course includes extensive class participation, three examinations, two quizzes, and a policy memo.